mas-bandwidth/gafferongames/content/post/client_server_connection.md

         t = 10.8
         t = 10.9

-If the packet containing state for time t = 10.0 is lost, under TCP we must wait for that packet to be resent before we can access packets t = 10.1 and 10.2, even though they've already arrived over the network and this is the most recent state the client wants to display to the player.
+If the packet containing state for time t = 10.0 is lost, under TCP we must wait for that packet to be resent before we can access packets t = 10.1 and 10.2, even though they've already arrived over the network and are the most recent state the client wants to display to the player.
 Worse still, by the time the resent packet arrives it's far too late to do anything useful with it.
 The client has already advanced past t = 10.0 and wants to display something around t = 10.3 or 10.4!

 So why resend lost packets at all? **BINGO**.
 What we'd really like is an option to tell TCP: "Hey, I don't care about old packets being resent, just let me skip over them and access the most recent data".
 But TCP does not give us this option.
 All data must be delivered reliably and in-order.
 It's simply not possible to skip over dropped data with TCP.

 This creates terrible problems for time critical data where packet loss *and* latency exist.
 Situations like, you know, The Internet, where people play FPS games.
 Large hitches are added to the stream as TCP waits for dropped packets to be resent, which means additional buffering to smooth out these hitches, or long pauses where the game freezes and is non-responsive.

-Neither option is acceptable for first person shooters.
-This is why virtually all first person shooters are networked using UDP.
-UDP does not provide any reliability or ordering, so a protocol built on top of UDP can access the most recent data without head of line blocking.
+Neither option is acceptable for first person shooters, and this is why virtually all first person shooters are networked using UDP.
+UDP does not provide any reliability or ordering, so a protocol built on top of it can access the most recent data without head of line blocking.

 But, using UDP comes at a cost:

 **UDP doesn't provide any concept of connection.**

 We have to build that ourselves.
 This is a lot of work!
-So strap in, get ready, because we're going to build it all up from scratch using same basic techniques that first person shooter use when build custom protocols over UDP.
+So strap in, get ready, because we're going to build it all up from scratch using same basic techniques that first person shooters use when build custom protocols over UDP.
 I know, I've worked on them.
-You can use this protocol for your games or non-gaming applications, and provided that the data you send is time critical, it's well worth the effort.
+You can use this protocol for your games or non-gaming applications and provided that the data you send is time critical, I promise you, it's well worth the effort.

 ## Exactly What We're Building